hallmark/backbone-fundamentals/index.md

 Marionette follows a similar philosophy to Backbone in that it provides a suite of components that can be used independently of each other, or used together to create a significant advantages for us as developers.
 But it steps above the structural components of Backbone and provides an application layer, with more than a dozen components and building blocks.

 Marionette's components range greatly in the features they provide, but they all work together to create a composite application layer that can both reduce boilerplate code and provide a much needed application structure.
-It's core components include:
+Its core components include:

 * [**Backbone.Marionette.Application**](https://github.com/marionettejs/backbone.marionette/blob/master/docs/marionette.application.md): An application object that starts your app via initializers, and more
 * [**Backbone.Marionette.Application.module**](https://github.com/marionettejs/backbone.marionette/blob/master/docs/marionette.application.module.md): Create modules and sub-modules within the application